Meeting Jesus and some very old memories

 The bar owner at the time was called Nacho and he said Jesus came in twice a month, and never without his hat.
 He lived on his own with a few goats up the mountain.
 I gave him a peck on the cheek to thank him for the drink and he blushed.
 I promised him a snap to add to his collection and he asked me for three.
 One for his mother, one for his girlfriend, and the other for his wallet.

-The next time I saw him, I had forgotten and he was clearly agitated.
+The next time I saw Jesus, I had forgotten and he was clearly agitated.
 You better get me those photos the next time you come over, or I will kill you, he stated in only a half-joking way.
 He stood up unsteadily and for the first time I noticed his foot – it was turned out at 90 degrees.
 He grabbed for a pair of crutches to steady himself.
 I wondered how he managed to monthly visit into town as it was clear he could not drive himself.

 Two weeks later I brought him four photos – an extra larger one to put over his fire.
 He bought me another drink and was really very happy with the photos, turning them over and over again as if they were magic cards.

-He took out a crisp well-preserved 100-peseta bill to show me.
+Instead of answering the question about his mother, he took out a crisp well-preserved 100 peseta bill to show me.
 It was in better condition than his photos and dated 1931, so therefore from the time when Spain was still a Republic.
 Why did you keep that, I asked Jesus?
 To remember, he replied.
-I left the man who comes in from time to time with his memories and later looked up the value in present day terms of 100 pesetas.
-About one pound sterling.
-A memory well kept.
+Life is beautiful, he explained, looking wistfully at me.